 Sixth Form pupils are supported in thinking about university choices and potential careers; this involves group sessions and visits to universities

-Once they come back to start their final year in the Upper Sixth Form, the students meet weekly to work on their university applications under the guidance of Dr Walsh and his team.
+Once they come back to start their final year in the Upper Sixth Form, the students meet weekly to work on their university applications under the guidance of Mr Payne and his team.
 This has resulted in a very successful university choice rate for the College; for example, last year 78% of our Upper Sixth students achieved their first choice of university.
 Lancing pupils progress onto a wide variety of university courses that pupils choose, testament to the personalised support they receive to choose a subject which really inspires them.

 Across the curriculum, Lancing teachers connect with future careers; this includes a dedicated group of potential biomedical science, medical and veterinary graduates who receive specialist advice from the Biology Department.